 Since 2005, over 11 billion consumer records have been compromised from over 8,500 data breaches.
-These are the latest numbers from The Privacy Rights Clearinghouse, which reports on data breaches and security breaches impacting consumers dating back to 2005.
+These are the latest numbers from The Privacy Rights Clearinghouse, which reports on data breaches and security breaches affecting consumers dating back to 2005.

 Understanding PCI DSS can be complex and challenging

-To ease this burden, the following is a step by step guide to validating and maintaining PCI compliance.
+To ease this burden, the following is a step-by-step guide to validating and maintaining PCI compliance.

 Overview of PCI Data Security Standard (PCI DSS)

-PCI DSS compliance involves 3 main things:
+PCI DSS compliance involves three main components:

-- Handling the ingress of credit card data from customers, namely, that sensitive card details are collected and transmitted securely
+- Handling the ingress of credit card data from customers; namely, that sensitive card details are collected and transmitted securely

-- Storing data securely, which is outlined in the 12 security domains of the PCI standard, such as encryption, ongoing monitoring, and security testing of access to card data
+- Storing data securely, which is outlined in the 12 security domains of the PCI standard, such as encryption, ongoing monitoring and security testing of access to card data

 Handling card data